Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/light_engineer_armor.md

 |[crafting]{source:"tech_headgear"}|
 The Technician's Headgear is a useful tool for managing factories.
 It displays information such as energy contained in machines, rotary power statistics, stored fluids and data.
+By Default, It can be toggled by pressing "V"

 # 5
 **The Engineer Headgear**